maxhbooth/TinyReturns/readme.md

 where ReturnSeries: an array of monthly returns; financial math An entry is created by:
 PublicWebReportFacade creates an entry (Number, Name, OneMonth,ThreeMonth, YearToDate)

+#### Six Month Returns

+Had to add variables for sixMonth in all classes that include threeMonth.
+Then had to jump into code to find html files that display the monthly returns to add Six Month Returns